DJ-Dingo/pibooth-oled-display/README.rst

 Add a new Logo or Animated gif in the same resolution ( or lower) to this folder
 * Logo path = ``~/.config/pibooth/oled_display/logo/``

-If you add an images with the same name as some of the default images, only the user images will be showing.
+If you add an images with the same name and File extension(s) as some of the default images, only the user images will be showing.

 | **STATES** choose **Yes** in the Pibooth Menu under **Show state pictures**
 | *(Default States images are already provided with these display resolutions):*